-Ōtaki Pool will be closed from Saturday 25 February to undergo a $5.4 million redevelopment.
+Ōtaki Pool closed on 25 February to undergo a $5.4 million redevelopment.

 The pool’s rebuild is one of four key initiatives selected by the Council and the community for development as part of FutureKāpiti – Long term plan 2015 – 35.